tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 This helps you memorize the words better in addition to using the [SRS](spaced-repetition.html).

-Another reason why domains are important is that you want to avoid content that is way above your current level.
+Another reason why domains are important is that you want to avoid content that is way above your current skill level.
-Choose immersion content that is not too difficult but is challenging enough to learn something new from it.
+Choose immersion content that is not too difficult but is challenging enough to learn something new from it and grow your ability.

 ## First domain